The adiZero Boston 3 is named after the world’s greatest marathon, so I had high hopes for this trainer. And it didn’t disappoint.

 Some reviewers claimed the shoe is narrower than average (especially in the toebox) so if you have wider feet it may not work out for you.
 My feet are about average width and I didn’t experience any discomfort putting hundreds of miles on them.

 The shape of every shoe varies, especially between manufacturers, so it can be helpful to experiment with those that fit your foot best.
 I’m usually most comfortable in Adidas and ASICS but sometimes struggle to find Saucony’s and Nike’s that are comfortable.
-That’s why I prefer to use Road Runner Sports VIP program so I can return anything within 90 days – even after I run in them.

 The Boston also has a neat feature that runners who live in wet climates may prefer: it has incredible traction.
 This is great for me since most of my running is on the trails in Washington, DC, though it is not a trail running shoe.
 Adidas calls the rubber on the outsole “Continental” and says it provides sure-footed grip.
 Sounds about right to me!